 This article is taken from a webinar that was presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction attorney, who serves clients in the state of Florida.
 In this article we will discuss how to deal with material price escalation – a real problem that is affecting the construction industry.
-The following points will also be discussed:

 The Cummings Building Value Index is a summary of the last 12 months of price escalations.